harrypmdev/worthing-sw/README.md

   - Further impacted by the use of third party cookies for user authentication.
 Like the console errors, this is aligned with the taught logic of Code Institute, but Chrome is moving away from these cookies and reflects this in their best practices score.
-  - Alternates aligned with Chrome's future plans could be sought in future.
+  - Alternatives aligned with Chrome's future plans could be sought in future.

 #### SEO - 100
 - Perfect SEO score.